 Most people don't fit into one style or preference advocated by the tests on offer.
-I recommend using a mixture of teaching and learning approaches to help learning take place.
+I recommend using a variety of teaching and learning approaches to help learning to take place.

 Your learners might instinctively know what works best for them rather than having it determined for them.
 For example, they might prefer practical activities rather than reading or writing.
 This might have been developed from previous courses they have attended.
 Rather than this being their learning preference, you could think of it as their teaching preference.
 You could ask your learners which teaching preference they prefer and then adapt your sessions accordingly.

 VARK stands for visual, aural, read/write and kinesthetic.
 Learners can take a free online quiz and the results are in scores for each aspect.